This ERP Dictionary provides you with ERP vocabulary.

-The using department or location receives material when determined by the feeder location and not based on their own generation of a replenishment signal.push-systemThe using department or location receives material when determined by the feeder location and not based on their own generation of a replenishment signal.
+The using department or location receives material when determined by the feeder location and not based on their generation of a replenishment signal.push-systemThe using department or location receives material when determined by the feeder location and not based on their generation of a replenishment signal.

-Represents the process of determining the long range capacity needs of the business
+Represents the process of determining the long-range capacity needs of the business

 Safety time is material is planned to arrive ahead of its requirement date.

-Schedule adherence is the ability of a work center to follow the work schedule which it has been assigned.
+Schedule adherence is the ability of a work center to follow the work schedule to which it has been assigned.

-Scrap factor is a percentage factor in the product structure used to increase gross requirements to account for anticipated loss within the manufacture of a particular item.
+The scrap factor is a percentage factor in the product structure used to increase gross requirements to account for anticipated loss within the manufacture of a particular item.
 Synonym – scrap rate.

 Shop floor control

-Shop packet is the paperwork (routing sheets, material requisitions) associated with an order released by production control.
+The shop packet is the paperwork (routing sheets, material requisitions) associated with an order released by production control.

 Stockout costs: The costs associated with a stockout.
 Those costs may include lost sales, backorder costs, expediting, and additional manufacturing and purchasing costs.

-supply CHAIN management (SCM)
+supply chain management (SCM)